brjppru/scriptbox/dotfiles/macos/README.md

 - macs-fan-control
 - betterdisplay
 - jordanbaird-ice
+- applite
+- pearcleaner

 ## brave

 No access to local network sites?
 Go to “Local Network” setting in macOS Privacy settings and enable it.

 ## ioquake3 files